Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Summary and Discussion

 There are several other possible future studies.
-One is to get more insight into the condition under which TLNs are vanishing by means of our EFT.
+It would be important to confirm that our computation of TLNs based on the analytic continuation of $\ell$ is consistent with other approaches, e.g., worldline EFT~\cite{Ivanov:2022hlo,Ivanov:2022qqt}.
+Moreover, in order to verify that we properly separate the external tidal field and the response to it, one has to perform a matching with post-Newtonian metric~\cite{Blanchet:2013haa,Gralla:2017djj}.
+Another is to get more insight into the condition under which TLNs are vanishing by means of our EFT.
 As mentioned above, we have shown that the TLNs are zero for the stealth Schwarzschild solution, but there can be other solutions where TLNs vanish in principle.
 If this is the case, it would be nice to understand the physics and/or mathematics behind it.
 It is also interesting to study the dissipation number~\cite{LeTiec:2020spy,LeTiec:2020bos,Chia:2020yla,Charalambous:2021mea,Ivanov:2022hlo}, which is another quantity that characterizes a frequency-dependent tidal response.
 We hope to come back to these issues in the future.